-BU/BUA 412 (3) Organizational Behavior and Structure- This course provides an overview of topics in the field of organizational behavior.
+BU/BUA 412 (3) Organizational Behavior & Structure- This course provides an overview of topics in the field of organizational behavior.
 Topics covered include leadership, motivation, teamwork, decision processes, conflict, organizational change, and learning.
 The course will focus on how to improve productivity, job satisfaction, and commitment.
 Elements of regulatory and legal environment on businesses will also be integrated in the course.
-Pre-requisites: MGT320 or BM/BU/BUA 211.
+Pre-requisites: BU/BUA 211.

-BU/BUA 413 (3) Strategic Management and Ethics- This capstone course is case based and application driven utilizing the skills and knowledge learned in previous courses to develop and analyze strategic management solutions for businesses and organizations.
+BU/BUA 413 (3) Strategic Management & Ethics-This capstone course is case based and application driven utilizing the skills and knowledge learned in previous courses to develop and analyze strategic management solutions for businesses and organizations.
 Ethical scenarios will be incorporated into this course as well.
-Pre-requisites: MGT 320 or BM/BU/BUA 211, and BM/BU/BUA 451.
+Pre-requisites: BU/BUA 211, and ECN/ECA 100 or ECN/ECA 272.